xguerin/ace/README.md

 #### About

 ACE is a model-based authoring and validation environment for configurations.

-It aims at bringing determinism to tool configuration by externalizing the configuration definition into a separate model file that acts as the expected layout of the configuration.
-Additionally, ACE's flexible architecture makes it easy to integrate any kind of configuration formats.
-It currently supports JSON, TOML, Python and Lua.
+It aims at bringing determinism to configurations by externalizing their definitions into a separate model files.
+Its flexible architecture facilitates the integration of many configuration formats.
+It currently supports HJSON, JSON, INI, SEXP, TOML, Python, Lua, and YAML.

 #### Documentation